SLUM-i: Semi-supervised Learning for Urban Mapping of Informal Settlements and Data Quality Benchmarking: Methodology

+A core challenge in applying SSL to slum mapping is that the unlabeled pool inevitably contains out-of-domain tiles (e.g., dense vegetation, highways, or highly structured formal housing) that differ substantially from the target distributions.
+Forcing the model to generate pseudo-labels on these irrelevant regions introduces severe noise.
+To address this, we curate the unlabeled pool prior to training, leveraging a frozen DINOv2~\citep{Dinov2} encoder as a zero-shot domain-similarity oracle.

+For a given city, let $D_L$ and $D_U$ denote the labeled and unlabeled tile sets, respectively.
+We extract a global representation for each tile using the CLS token embedding from a frozen DINOv2-Small backbone, denoted as $f(\cdot) \in \mathbb{R}^d$ (where $d=380$).
+To avoid the computational overhead of exhaustive pairwise comparisons, we first compute a singular prototype embedding representing the labeled domain centroid, $\mathbf{c}_L = \frac{1}{|D_L|} \sum_{x^l \in D_L} f(x^l)$.
+Each unlabeled tile $x^u \in D_U$ is then assigned a domain-relevance score based on its cosine similarity to this centroid:

+We sort the unlabeled pool by $s(x^u)$ and retain only the top $k=80\%$ of tiles, permanently discarding the bottom $20\%$ as out-of-distribution (OOD) noise.

+This filtering procedure is grounded in importance weighting and covariate shift theory~\citep{Shimodaira2000}.
+Semi-supervised generalization bounds typically assume that the marginal distributions of the labeled and unlabeled data match ($p(x^l) \approx p(x^u)$).
+Filtering via self-supervised embedding similarity directly reduces this covariate shift at the image level before training begins, ensuring the model's capacity is not wasted on uninformative or disruptive visual domains.

-\subsection{Class-Aware Adaptive Thresholding (CAAT)}
+\subsubsection{Class-Aware Adaptive Thresholding (CAAT)}

-Standard UniMatch~\cite{UniMatch} relies on a fixed global threshold ($\tau=0.95$).
-This approach disproportionately suppresses the minority class where, as demonstrated in Table~\ref{tab:tile-distribution} and Table~\ref{tab:tile-distribution-2}, the class imbalance is significant.
-To mitigate this, we introduce CAAT, a dynamic mechanism inspired by FreeMatch~\cite{FreeMatch}.
-We maintain a class-specific threshold vector $\mathcal{T} \in \mathbb{R}^C$, where $C$ is the total number of classes.
-At each iteration $t$, we compute the mean confidence $\mu_c^{(t)}$ for each class $c \in \{1, \dots, C\}$ present in the current batch.
-The threshold is updated via Exponential Moving Average (EMA):
+Standard UniMatch relies on a fixed global threshold ($\tau=0.95$).
+This approach disproportionately suppresses the minority class when the class imbalance is significant.
+To mitigate this, we introduce CAAT, a dynamic mechanism inspired by FreeMatch~\citep{FreeMatch}, which maintains two EMA quantities updated at each iteration $t$ over valid (non-ignored) pixels $\mathcal{V}$:

-where $\beta=0.999$ is the momentum coefficient.
-To prevent trivial solutions or excessive filtering, we enforce a valid range using a clipping function:

-We define the range $[\tau_{min}, \tau_{max}] = [0.6, 0.95]$.
-We adopt the upper bound $\tau_{max}=0.95$ following standard protocols in semi-supervised learning~\cite{FixMatch, UniMatch, UniMatchv2}.
-The lower bound is set to $\tau_{min}=0.6$ to ensure that pseudo-labels remain informative while allowing the model to learn from harder examples that are rejected by the static threshold.

-Finally, we generate a binary mask $M \in \{0, 1\}^{H \times W}$ that determines which pixels contribute to the unsupervised loss.
-For a pixel at position $(i,j)$ with predicted class $\hat{y}_{i,j}$ and confidence $p^w_{i,j}$, the mask is defined as: